Teefa in Trouble: Protests

 Protests marked the premieres of Teefa in Trouble in Karachi and Lahore by activists who boycotted the film over the sexual harassment allegations against Ali Zafar by Meesha Shafi, which Zafar denied.
-Reports had also emerged that some demonstrators were physically and verbally abused at the protest.
-In one instance, the demonstrators asked Waleed Zaman, the creative director of women's clothing brand Kayseria, the reason why he was backing the film, to which Zaman responded by saying, "We support sexual harassment of women."
-He later apologized for his comments.
+On 31 March 2026, a sessions court in Lahore ruled in favour of Ali Zafar in his defamation case and ordered Meesha Shafi to pay in damages.

 Piracy

 Teefa in Trouble was largely unauthorized and was available on multiple streaming websites after its release, including YouTube and Facebook.
 The production team also posted a warning notice and initiated the step against piracy of all Pakistani films.

 Awards show

 The nominations for the 2019 Lux Style Awards sparked social media due to Zafar's name in it.
 Many celebrities called out for either boycotting the awards or rejecting their nominations.
 Director Ahsan Rahim shared that widely acclaimed film music not being nominated is a disappointment, and asked for the deserving ones.
 The award show commented to respect the decisions of the jury as well as wait for the legal decision of the harassment case.